Written by our local expert SJ

 For Men, long pants are recommended, and sleeveless shirts are avoided.
 A regular T-shirt is fine, but sleeves are a must.

 Shoes.
-You’ll need to remove your shoes before entering a mosque, so consider wearing socks or shoes that are easy to slip off.
+You’ll need to remove your shoes before entering a mosque, so consider wearing socks or shoes that slip off easily.

 While Istanbul is generally safe, it’s wise to avoid drawing unnecessary attention, especially in crowded places like the Grand Bazaar.